 3.1.2.
 Paxini Dexterous Hands Authorized Version

 The Paxini authorized version only supports operation in Ubuntu 22.
 The Paxini authorized version requires an License Key and corresponding software package provided by Udexreal to be used.
+For specific inquiries, please contact UDEXREAL sales.

 If using the version that supports Paxini dexterous hand, the following steps must be performed first.